bahrus/xtal-state/README.md

 "We should keep our relationship purely professional" she responded.
 But was there a faint glimmer of ambiguity in her face?
 Or was Chuck just desperate for any sign of mutual attraction?
 Anyway, things had become rather awkward between them -- and going on this mission would help him keep his mind off of Sarah.

 Chuck decided he would kill two birds with one stone, and brought along one of his customer's Windows 7 laptops, that needed updating to Windows 10.
-He began the upgrade at the Hollywood Burank airport while waiting for his flight to London.
+He began the upgrade at the Hollywood Burbank airport while waiting for his flight to London.

 When Chuck arrives at the gravesite of Oliphant Chuckerbutty some 12 hours later, he is disappointed to see that the place was rather neglected, with no interesting markings that might lead anywhere.
 Feeling like a total failure, Chuck sits down on the wet earth, burying his head in his hands.
 Twenty minutes go by, and then Chuck hears someone whistling a tune that sounds eerily familiar, yet new and exciting at the same time.
-The tune was clearly written by Krzysztof Penderecki, and obviously harkens to the melodies of Symphony No. 3, "Threnody to the Victims of Hiroshima."
+The tune was clearly written by Krzysztof Penderecki, and obviously harkens to the melodies of his Symphony No. 3, "Threnody to the Victims of Hiroshima."
 But it was something Chuck had never heard before.
 Of course!
 This must be the rumored Symphony No. 4, dedicated to the victims of war and fascism, but Chuck knew Penderecky had not yet completed the work.
 Pendercky was one of the recent disappearances, who had left behind the mysterious note!

 Chuck spun around to determine the source of the melody.
 It was a young lad, the cemetary's groundkeeper.

-"Where did you learn that piece?"
+"Where did you learn that piece that you are whistling?"
 Chuck demanded.

 Startled at first, the lad quickly regained his composure.